pythonnz/charter/README.md

 A member can be expelled from the Charity at the decision of the committee, for reasons including but not limited to:

 * Serious misconduct of a personal or professional nature towards another member of the Python community.
-This extends to any other person providing services either to the Charity or to members on behalf of the Charity.
+This extends to any other person providing services either to the Charity or to members on behalf of the Charity
-* Serious misconduct of a personal or professional nature towards an external body, while acting as a representative of the Charity.
+* Serious misconduct of a personal or professional nature towards an external body, while acting as a representative of the Charity
-* Any illegal activities conducted within the Charity.
+* Any illegal activities conducted within the Charity
-* Attempting to exploit or misuse the Charity or members of the Charity for pecuniary gain.
+* Attempting to exploit or misuse the Charity or members of the Charity for pecuniary gain

 A former member who has been expelled from the Charity for serious misconduct can only be re-admitted if a General Meeting approves that member’s return, by a majority vote of two thirds.